jl-yang/soapbox_middleware/README.md

     //If it wants to start a speech right now virtual.start(local_stream, speech_info);

-    //Try to tell middleware that it is about to close virtual.stop();
+    //Try to tell middleware that it is about to close speech virtual.stop();

+    //Tell middleware that user would leave now, not watching the virtual soapbox virtual.unregister();
 });

 //Register callbacks